 I’ve finally got hold of amaranth!
 After putting down my thoughts on healthy bread last week, I wanted to dedicate this week’s post to another health-related topic and highlight the benefits of the nutritious amaranth plant, its seeds and flour.
-The amaranth plant, also known as ‘Love-Lies-Bleeding’ due to its brightly coloured flowery head, produces seeds packed full of protein and nutrients.
+The amaranth plant, once a staple of the Aztec and Inca diet, produces seeds packed full of protein and nutrients.
 Amaranth seeds contain even more protein than oats and are brimming with iron, calcium, vitamin B, magnesium and zinc.
 This is therefore another healthy bread recipe for the start of the year; my amaranth bread recipe based on long fermentation, enhanced in its nutritional value by added pumpkin seeds and walnuts.

 Baking with amaranth flour and seeds

 Amaranth is a member of the Chenopodiaceae family of plants which means it’s a relative of beets, spinach and quinoa.
 For this reason, some of its nutritional characteristics are more related to these vegetables than cereal grain foods, which are members of an entirely different plant family.

 - The word ‘Amaranth’ is derived from the Greek term ‘amarantos’ meaning ‘unwithering’.
 Amaranth is also known as ‘Love-Lies-Bleeding’ due to its brightly coloured flowery head.